Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 - Agile?
 Fuck you.

 - You get to build systems where understanding how they work is your damn job.
-You aren't working on layers up
+You aren't working on layers upon layers of magical APIs that you couldn't debug even if you wanted to.
+It's your code, libc and the kernel.

+- You don't have to ask, "What IDE do you guys use?".
+They use vi and make.
+I don't mean vim and cmake.
+I mean vi and make.
+Which means you get to giggle when someone says, "Why won't this editor backspace?!"

+- Slow is a bug.
+If you love doing performance analysis and squeezing every drop of performance out of a system, embedded will bring tears of joy to your eyes.

 They're in C++ programming teams (Score:5, Informative)